namantamrakar01/Amazon-clone/README.md

 # Amazon-clone
-Amazon clone made with HTML and CSS (Only frontend).
+A clone of amazon.com made with HTML and CSS (Only frontend).